MiradoConsulting/tla-workshop/jugs/README.md

 You also have an unlimited water supply.

 By filling and emptying only these jugs, how do you end up with exactly 4 gallons in one of them?

+_hint: It may be easier to try to prove that you cannot do it, and have TLA+ find a counter-example._